 Our favorite dinner was the traditional Fijian feast (lovo), served on the beach under the stars.
 Earlier in the day, the crew went ashore to heat up stones for the earthen, underground oven.
 They later placed a variety of food into the pit, including chicken, leg of lamb, leg of pork, a reef fish, yam and taro all wrapped in banana leaves.
 They covered the food with palm fronds and sand to keep the heat intact.
 After two hours, the food was tender, smoky flavored and delicious.

 The bar serves beer for about F$8 to F$10 (about $4.40 to $5.50) wines by the glass from around F$12 ($6.50) and cocktails around F$22 ($12).
 The appealing wine list focuses on labels from Australia and New Zealand.
 By-the-bottle prices range start around F$40 ($22).

 For vegetarians and passengers wanting healthy fare, fresh fruits and yogurt are available each morning at breakfast, as well as fresh fish and seafood, pasta and vegetables like cassava (tapioca root), kumara (sweet potato) and eggplant on most lunch and dinner buffets.

 Each day, a member of the crew walks up and down the halls announcing "Morning tea is ready!"
-At another nice ritual -- at 6:30 each evening -- guests gather in the lounge bar for cocktails and snacks like chili prawn on cucumber rings, curry puffs, vegetarian spring rolls with sweet chili sauce, and calamari with tartar sauce.
+At another nice ritual -- at 6:30 each evening -- passengers gather in the lounge bar for cocktails and snacks like chili prawn on cucumber rings, curry puffs, vegetarian spring rolls with sweet chili sauce and calamari with tartar sauce.
 The bartender's more unusual concoctions include a Reef Walk (Midori, white rum, pawpaw, lemon and orange juice) and Yasawa Sunset (dark rum, Kahlua, cream, orange juice and grenadine).